 The majority of brokers (89 per cent) believed that CBA has had a negative impact on the mortgage broking industry in the eyes of the Australian public, with 69 per cent citing a “significant negative impact” and 20 per cent citing a “negative impact”.

-This comes as the head of CBA, Matt Comyn, remarked during the standing committee on economics inquiry of the major banks in late August that broker remuneration does not face the same level of scrutiny from regulators such as ASIC as bankers.
+This comes as the head of CBA, Matt Comyn, said during the standing committee on economics inquiry of the major banks in late August that broker remuneration does not face the same level of scrutiny from regulators such as ASIC as bankers.

 “We have 1,800 home lenders, and there are approximately 20,000 mortgage brokers,” Comyn said.